 - In a small bowl, whisk eggs, garlic and yogurt together and leave to one side.

 - Heat some olive oil to a high heat and fry your shiitakes and onion for a few minutes until they are crispy.

-- Grind in lots of salt and pepper, add some chili flakes if you like, then pour into bowls and top with a little grated cheese.
+- Grind in lots of salt and pepper, add the chili flakes if you're using them, then pour into bowls and top with a little grated cheese.